HarshitKhurana/Extras/Cython/README.md

 |3.  | cpdef   | C and Python.
 Will create a C function and a wrapper for Python.
 Why not *always* use cpdef?
 In some cases, you might have C only pointer, like a C array. |

 ---
-> **Note:** Use 'cpdef' when you are calling this function from python code, and use 'cdef'  when you are calling this function from 'Cython' code directly.
+> **Note:** Use 'cpdef' when you are calling this function from python code, and use 'cdef'  when you are calling this function from 'Cython' code only.
+Incase of doubt use 'cpdef' just to be on safe-side.
 ---

 ##### -> File Structure :